si fallor, sum

-1. gravity as a universal
+1. gravity as gravitation as a universal force

 2. law of falling bodies

-examples that Galileo used to help his theory of fall were a storm cloud of hailstones, and two or more weights attached by a rope.
-A third example, that came later with the
+help his theory of fall, Galileo used two disingenuous examples, first, a storm cloud of hailstones, and second, two or more weights attached by a rope.
+A third example, that came after the

-invention of the air pump in 1650 (Galileo passed away 1642), is a coin and rather

-manipulated pointed-feather let go in a limited vacuum of air, for a very quick, tricky, and dubious comparison.
+invention of the air pump in 1650 (Galileo passed away 1642) is a coin and pointed feather manipulated in a limited vacuum of air, for a very quick margin and dubious comparison.
 NASA famously attempted a demonstration of Galileo's law of fall, with a hammer

-and a pointed feather, on what was a contrived movie set on Earth in 1971, that was supposed to be the Moon, as part of the TV dinner entertainment of the completely faked Apollo
+and pointed feather, on what was supposed to be the surface of the Moon, but was a contrived movie set on Earth in 1971, as part of the TV dinner entertainment of the completely faked Apollo

-Since he taught that due to universal gravitation objects with

-different weights, even with identical aerodynamics and surface volume, do not
+Since he taught that due to universal gravitation objects in different weights and weight classes, even with identical aerodynamics and surface volume, do not

-fall at different rates, within gradations of particular force due to specifically different weights, Galileo looked cleverly as he could to explain a few confusing conversational
+fall at different rates, within gradations of particular force due to specifically different weights, Galileo looked cleverly as he could to explain a few confusing conversational examples.
+Oxymoronic

 for instance, that hailstones come in many different sizes, and they all reach the ground together.
 If heavier weights with greater density fall faster, the heavier hailstones would have to be manufactured higher up in a storm cloud than the smaller